Ingredients (~7 servings)

 Roast the Butternut Squash

-If the squash isn’t tender, just put it back in the oven for another ~15 minutes.
+If the squash has not reached a fork-tender state, put it back in the oven for another 15 minutes.

 Sauté the Aromatics

-While the squash is cooling, melt the butter in a skillet over medium heat.
-Add the chopped onion and cook for ~4-5 minutes until it begins to soften.
+While the squash is cooling, melt butter in a skillet over medium heat.
+Add in the diced onions and allow to sauté for about 4-5 minutes until they become somewhat transparent.

 Blend and Simmer the Soup

-Cover the pot and let the soup simmer for ~10-15 minutes to allow the flavors to combine.
+Cover the saucepan and allow to simmer for approximately 10-15 minutes to allow the flavors of the soup to blend together thoroughly.

-Be careful as it simmers.
-A thick soup like this can create large, hot bubbles that will splatter.
+Continue to monitor the soup while it simmers.
+A thick soup like this is capable of creating large hot bubbles that will splatter on the stove.

-While the soup simmers, pat the ham steak dry and dice it into 1/2-inch cubes.
+While the soup simmers, begin by drying off the ham with a paper towel and cutting it into ½-inch cubes.

-Stir constantly for ~1-2 minutes until the sugar melts and glazes the ham.
+Stir constantly for approximately 1-2 minutes while the sugar melts and creates a glaze on the ham.

-Remove the ham from the heat and set it aside.
-Serve the soup topped with the candied ham.
+Remove the skillet from the heat and set it aside.
+Serve the soup with the candied ham placed on top of the soup.

 Roasted Butternut Squash Soup with Candied Ham